-When assessing Deaf students, Specialist Support Professionals are usually recommended.
+Specialist Support Professionals are usually recommended when assessing Deaf students.

-This professional works in a bespoke way to support the individual’s needs and their personal learning style.
+This professional works in a tailored way to support the individual’s needs and their personal learning style.

 The other Benefits of Specialist Support Professionals includes:

-- Provide the HEP with specific advice on making adjustments – disability team/teaching staff
+- Provide the HEP with specific advice on making adjustments aimed at the disability team and teaching staff.

-The overall aim is to enable deaf students to access their course and assignments, as well as overcoming any barriers to learning.
+The key aim is to enable deaf students to access their course and assignments, as well as overcoming any barriers to learning.

 Universities are not experienced in delivering lectures remotely for extended periods of time.
-During the challenging times, additional support is needed more than ever.
-This Academic year, Deaf students are entering into a learning environment that is different for everyone.
-Normally, deaf students would use the time at the start and end of their lectures to clarify assignments and their understanding as deaf students miss so much information.
-We find this is a much easier way for the deaf student to ask these questions, when they have access to a BSL Interpreter for their session.
+Additional support is needed more during these challenging times.
+The learning environment is going to be different for everyone this academic year.
+Under normal circumstances, deaf students would use the time at the start and end of their lectures to clarify assignments and their understanding as deaf students miss so much information.
+This is a much easier way for the deaf student to ask questions when they have access to a BSL Interpreter for their session.

 For more information about Deaf student’s concerns going back to University check out our blog post Deaf Student’s concerns over face coverings at University